Sea Kayak Award

 Thirdly, if you want a more structured training session to set you on the right track towards progressing onto this award then we can take you through the syllabus requirements (see below) over a weekend.
 This would cover all the key personal paddling skills, rescues, equipment and seamanship required.
 Culminating with an action plan for you to take away and work.
 This option allows you to develop at your own pace and will focus on your key areas that need enhancing.
 Then whenever you are ready for an observation come back on any of our courses.
 We can then observe your progression and hopefully confirm your achievement or adapt you action planning accordingly with a few minor tweaks.

 Whichever of the 3 options you choose join us and we will help you discover your potential.
-Or please do look at our other courses and trips.
+Or perhaps you are now ready for your Sea Kayak Leader Training or the Sea Kayak Safety & Rescue Award?
+Please do look at our other courses and trips.
 Whatever you choose keep enjoying your sea kayaking and discovery kayaking looks forward to seeing you afloat soon.

 Sea Kayak Award: Definitions